stelaugrincic/Three_Phase_Transformer_Model/README.md

 No-load transformer energization at the zero crossing of the primary voltage of the first phase (at the time t=0.095 s, towards the negative maximum)

 ## Language
-Please note that the source code was developed in a Slovenian research environment, therefore:
+The source code was developed in a Slovenian research environment; therefore:
-  - Variable names are mostly named in Slovenian,
+  - Variable names are mostly in Slovenian,
   - Script names were translated into English for easier understanding,
   - Key sections of the code include comments in both English and Slovenian.